k2view-academy/K2View-Academy/articles/07_table_population/02_source_object_types.md

 # Table Population - Source Object Types

-There are two types of **Source Objects** in a Table Population object:
+There are two types of **source objects** in a Table Population object:
 *	**DB query**, (default) an SQL Select query with one or several tables that is executed on a predefined [DB interface](/articles/05_DB_interfaces/03_DB_interfaces_overview.md).
 *	[Root function](/articles/07_table_population/11_1_creating_or_editing_a_root_function.md), a Fabric Java function that can execute an SQL Select query and perform data manipulations and calculations.